openearth/delft3dfmpy/README.rst

        conda activate delft3dfmpy

-4. Clone or download the repository.
-Install the delft3dfmpy in the active environment by the following command in command prompt:
+4. Install the delft3dfmpy in the active environment by the following command in command prompt:

+      pip install .

+    Alternatively, you can link the directory with delft3dfmpy to your anaconda environment in develop-mode:

       pip install -e .

 Activate the created environment in an anaconda command prompt (conda activate delft3dfmpy) before running your notebook or script.
 A jupyter notebook or command prompt for the environment can also be launched from the Anaconda Navigator.
 For more information on how to use environments, see: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html